 Here is where it gets interesting.
 Python (the programming language I use for this project) has a data visualisation solution (the Matplotlib package) that allows me to create the dot visual (a scatter plot), and draw lines from one point to another (as you see in the image above).
 The cool thing is that you can curve the line based on the values of each dot (technically, they are called Bezier curves).
 Here’s a basic example of how those curves work:

 The line starts at the song Peace of Mind, the first song on the album.
 It ends at the open end on the left.

 What I don’t really get is why it moves up at the end (as you can see, the black end on the left is way off compared to the end of the red line on the left).
 To be honest, I’ve tried to correct that, but could not figure it out.
 And currently I see a kind of the beauty in the little ‘issue’: it’s an organic line that represents a machine’s interpretation of music, and I don’t really get how it draws some parts of it.
 Why would I need to understand a machine’s interpretation of music if I sometimes don’t even understand my own?

-When I remove the red lines, you will get a better view of how beautiful the organic line actually is:
+When I remove the dots, you will get a better view of how beautiful the organic line actually is:

 A new t-shirt

 I like wearing the stuff I generate, so I again prepared the new visual for print.
 Just as with the dots, I picked a colour of the album cover.
-I opted for a skin tone of Tim on the album cover.
-I went with a dark grey t-shirt so both colours are based on the album cover.
-Sadly, the t-shirt is not in yet as I am writing this post.
-So no image of me wearing the t-shirt just yet.
-But I do have an image render of the shop where I had it printed:
+I opted for a skin tone of Tim’s picture on the album for the line, and went with a dark grey from the picture for the t-shirt.
+Here’s a picture of me wearing the line-based Avicii t-shirt:

 I have to say: I am (again) really happy with the result.
 I like how it looks like ‘a t-shirt with an abstract line’, even though that line represents the music of Avicii’s posthumous album.